 Learning is the Quest for truth.
 Theatre and performing arts are the Means and the Avenues to express it.

 Verbal expression is the first miracle of creative expression and it is also the most intimate.
-As scholars develop their confidence and begin to express their inner feelings eloquently, the Quest for Truth becomes deeper and richer.
-The key here is for scholars to learn that true expression is not repetition from memory, but feeling, thinking and perceiving thoughts.
+As students develop their confidence and begin to express their inner feelings eloquently, the Quest for Truth becomes deeper and richer.
+The key here is for students to learn that true expression is not repetition from memory, but feeling, thinking and perceiving thoughts.
 Expressively then, crafting those feelings, thoughts and perceptions into their own original and unique way of speaking and communicating.

 The School offers certified courses through LAMDA UK in speech and drama.
 It also annually hosts an inter-school literary & cultural festival called ‘Landmark’ which is indeed a celebration of youthful creativity and innovation.